waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Quick Claw Quest
 - Location: National Park.
-- NPC: Lady on a bench in the northeast area.
+- NPC: Woman on a bench in the northeast section.
 - Access: Enter National Park from Route 35 (3, 5).

 # Tile Mechanics (Verified)